ForNeVeR/praefectus/Readme.md

     developed a habit of backing up all of my task files every morning, and it saved me a lot of times).

-Overall, Taskwarrior is a very good application and I recommend it to you.
+Overall, Taskwarrior is a very good application, and I recommend it to you.
 But it doesn't solve **all** of my needs, and thus I've decided to develop a GTD application that will try to do it.